yorikvanhavre/FreeCAD-documentation/README.md

 ## Advantages

-* Markdown is [easy, very similar](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to the wiki syntax, plus it is more widespread and easier to convert to other formats (more convertors available).
+* Markdown is [easy, very similar](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to the wiki syntax, plus it is more widespread and easier to convert to other formats (more convertors available) and integrate into other platforms that can do some other tasks automatically.
 There are many scripts like pandoc that can convert to/from wiki syntax automatically, but converting by hand is also pretty easy
 * Many fancy things we have to do with plugins on the wiki are builtin in markdown, such as SVG images or code syntax highlighting
 * The github interface is as comfortable or even more comfortable than mediawiki to work with.
 You can work fully from inside the github interface (including image upload, etc) and don't need to careabout git stuff
 * You can also work offline and pull/push like normal git, then you have additional, gorgeous WYSIWYG editors like [typora](https://typora.io) (no more edit/preview windows)